Last Updated on

 6 Best Books on Emotional Intelligence

-If you’re more of a reader than a “watcher,” you might want to check out these pivotal books on emotional intelligence:
+If you’re more of a reader than a “watcher,” you might want to check out these pivotal books:

 - Emotional Intelligence 2.0 by Travis Bradberry and Jean Greaves (Amazon)